googleapis/google-auth-library-php/README.md

 ### Installing via Composer

-The recommended way to install Guzzle is through [Composer](http://getcomposer.org).
+The recommended way to install the google auth library is through [Composer](http://getcomposer.org).

 ```bash